 Recalling Section \ref{sec_1}, we focus on posterior inference for the classical Bayesian probit model

-In \eqref{eq1}, each $y_i$ is a Bernoulli variable whose success probability depends on the $p$-dimensional vector of observed predictors $\bx_i=(x_{i1}, \ldots, x_{ip})^{\intercal}$ under a probit mapping.
-The coefficients $\bbeta=(\beta_1, \ldots, \beta_p)^{\intercal}$ regulate the effect of each predictor and are assigned independent Gaussian priors $\beta_j \sim \mbox{N}(0, \nu_p^2)$, for each $j=1, \ldots, p$.
-Besides providing a default specification, these priors are also key building-blocks which can be naturally extended to general scale mixtures of Gaussians.
-Note also that, although our contribution can be naturally generalized to a generic multivariate Gaussian prior for $\bbeta$, we consider here the common setting with $ \bbeta \sim \mbox{N}_p(0, \nu_p^2 \bI_p)$ to ease notation, and allow the prior variance $\nu_p^2$ to possibly change with $p$.
-This choice incorporates not only routine implementations of Bayesian probit models relying on constant prior variances $\nu_p^2=\nu^2$ for the coefficients \citep[e.g.,][]{chopin_2017}, but also more structured formulations for high-dimensional problems which define $\nu_p^2=\nu^2/p$ to control prior variance of the entire linear predictor and induce increasing shrinkage \citep[e.g.,][]{simpson_2017,fuglstad2018intuitive}; see Assumption \ref{ass_2} for details on the asymptotic behavior of $\nu_p^2$.
+In \eqref{eq1}, each $y_i$ is a Bernoulli variable whose success probability depends on a $p$-dimensional vector of predictors $\bx_i=(x_{i1}, \ldots, x_{ip})^{\intercal}$ under probit mapping.
+The coefficients $\bbeta=(\beta_1, \ldots, \beta_p)^{\intercal}$ regulate the effect of each predictor and are assigned independent Gaussian priors $\beta_j \sim \mbox{N}(0, \nu_p^2)$, for $j=1, \ldots, p$.
+Besides providing a default specification, these priors are also relevant building-blocks which can be naturally extended to scale mixtures of Gaussians.
+Although our contribution can be readily extended to a generic multivariate Gaussian prior for $\bbeta$, we consider here the common setting with $ \bbeta \sim \mbox{N}_p(0, \nu_p^2 \bI_p)$ to ease notation, and allow $\nu_p^2$ to possibly change with $p$.
+This choice incorporates not only routine implementations of Bayesian probit models that rely on constant prior variances $\nu_p^2=\nu^2$ for the coefficients \citep[e.g.,][]{chopin_2017}, but also more structured formulations for high-dimensional problems which define $\nu_p^2=\nu^2/p$ to control prior variance of the entire linear predictor and induce increasing shrinkage \citep[e.g.,][]{simpson_2017,fuglstad2018intuitive}; see Assumption \ref{ass_2} for details on the asymptotic behavior of $\nu_p^2$.